Humane-Documentation/Spree/business_logic/shipping.md

 #### 4) The Estimator
 `Stock::Estimator` loops through packages created by the packer to calculate and attach shipping rates to them so the user so they can select shipments for their order

+## The Active Shipping Extension
+`spree_active_shipping` extension uses `active_shipping` gem to interface with carrier APIs such as USPS, Fedex and UPS to provide Spree-compatible calculators for the different delivery services of those carriers.
+More at https://github.com/spree/spree_active_shipping

 ## *Customization Tips*